stellar/slingshot/zkvm/docs/zkvm-blockchain.md

 - A node joining an existing ZkVM network performance the [join existing network](#join-existing-network) procedure.
 - Each node performs the [apply block](#apply-block) procedure on the arrival of each new block.

-This document does not describe the consensus mechanism, which governs the production of authoritative blocks for the blockchain.
+This document does not describe the mechanism for producing blocks from pending transactions, nor for choosing among competing blocks to include in the authoritative chain (a.k.a. consensus).

 _TBD: add a consensus spec._